bcostoff/EasyElement/README.md

     Preferences -> Browse Packages...

-Using
+Usage
 -----

-Right click on any selected word, choose a tag under Easy Element to wrap around the selected word.
+Right click on any selected word or group of words, choose a tag under Easy Element to wrap around the selected text.